andresguzco/andresguzco.github.io/content/post/getting-started/index.md

 subtitle: Analysing the Evolution of Commuting Dynamics in The Netherlands

 # Summary for listings and search engines
-summary: Commuting is generally perceived as a necessary evil.
-This pape provides a brief introduction to the analysis of distance decay regarding commuting behaviour in The Netherlands.
+summary: This page is a journal of my development process of the paper 'Suburbanites'

 # Link this post with a project
 projects: []